Taken: Neat in a Glencairn glass, rested for about 15 minutes.

 Conclusion

-I appreciate Old Forester 1924’s mature, rich, oak-forward profile, featuring flavors of dark brown sugar, chocolate, and molasses with underlying notes of cherry and orange peel throughout.
-I’ve also been enjoying how easy a sipper this is, as well as its excellent balance and flavor intensity at 100-proof.
-There’s also a surprising amount of complexity, especially in the finish.
-Conversely, offering 1924 10-Year-Old at between 107 and 110-proof would take it to another level and give it more bang for the buck.
+I appreciate Old Forester 1924’s mature, rich, oak-forward profile, with underlying notes of cherry and orange peel throughout.
+I’ve also enjoyed how easy a sipper this is, with its balance and flavor intensity at 100-proof and a surprising amount of complexity, especially in the finish.
+On the other hand, I can imagine what this release would be like if it were bottled at a higher proof, not to mention the added bang for the buck.

 Rating: 8.3/10.